 The DECnet-RSX Network Management Concepts and Procedures manual presents information needed to manage a DECnet-RSX node within a DECnet network.
-The term DECnet-RSX collectively refers to four DECnet products:
+The term "DECnet-RSX" collectively refers to four DECnet products:

-- DECnet-11M, which runs on RSX-11M

-- DECnet-11M-PLUS, which runs on RSX-11M-PLUS

-- DECnet-Micro/RSX, which runs on Micro/RSX

-- DECnet-11S, which runs on RSX-11S
+- DECnet-11M software, which runs on an RSX-11M operating system - DECnet-11M-PLUS software, which runs on an RSX-11M-PLUS operating system - DECnet-Micro/RSX software, which runs on a Micro/RSX operating system - DECnet-11S software, which runs on an RSX-11S operating system

-This manual also describes system management procedures for RSX-11 PSI and DECnet-RSX/PSI.
-The term DECnet-RSX/PSI refers to an RSX system that runs RSX-11 PSI and DECnet-RSX simultaneously.
-Both DECnet-RSX and RSX-11 PSI products conform to the Digital Network Architecture (DNA) DNA is the model for all DECnet implementations and the standard that allows different Digital operating systems to participate in the same network.
+This manual also describes system management procedures for RSX-11 PSI systems and DECnet-RSX/PSI systems.
+The term "DECnet-RSX/PSI" refers to an RSX system that runs RSX-11 PSI software and DECnet-RSX software simultaneously.
+Both DECnet-RSX and RSX-11 PSI products conform to the Digital Network Architecture (DNA).
+DNA is the model for all DECnet implementations and the standard that allows different Digital operating systems to participate in the same network.
 The DNA model contains the Comite Consultatif International Telephonique et Telegraphique (CCITT) recommendation X.25, which defines a standard interface from a computer or terminal to a Packet Switching Data Network (PSDN).
 The RSX-11 PSI product implements the CCITT recommendation X.25 to enable an RSX operating system to participate in a PSDN.